Copycat Perfect Banana Bread Recipe 🍌

 In a large bowl combine flour, sugar, salt, baking soda until well mixed, cut in the shortening until the mixture is crumbly.

-Add eggs, vanilla, and milk until mixed.
-Add mashed banana last, mixing just until incorporated.
-(Add walnuts or pecans if desired).
+Stir in the eggs, vanilla, and milk until well combined.
+Gently fold in the mashed banana last, mixing only until just incorporated.
+Add walnuts or pecans, if desired.

 Transfer the batter into lightly greased loaf pans.